gnprice/toml-cli/README.md

     check    Check if a key exists
-    get      Print some data from the file help     Prints this message or the help of the given subcommand(s) set      Edit the file to set some data (currently, just print modified version)
+    get      Print some data from the file help     Prints this message or the help of the given subcommand(s) set      Edit the file to set some data
 ```

 ### `toml check`